abrosen/Rosen-CEPatches/README.md

 # Rosen-CEPatches

+This is my personal set of patches.
+Feel free to use them yourself.

 - CE Attachments
   - Generic names to match Generic Ammo Experience (done)
   - Look at adjusting stats to match VE Weapons